Last updated: 2022-03-20

 |project finished (May 10)||0 days|

-So far, we apply the “classical” tools of project planning and obtain as planning result: If the project has to be complete by May 10, the total float or project buffer is 3 days, tasks T4 and T5 have free float of 6 days, and task T6 has free float of 9 days.
+So far, we use the same approach as in the sub-section Planning the Project Schedule, and we obtain as planning result: If the project has to be complete by May 10, the total float or project buffer is 3 days, tasks T4 and T5 have free float of 6 days, and task T6 has free float of 9 days.

 In case we do not address the problems described in (A), (B), (C) and (D) we most likely will face a critical situation towards the end of that project: it is morning of May 10, all buffers are gone, task T10 (unpack material) just started and hope is gone to complete the task before the weekend.